bandit-masked/raccoon/README.md

 Raccoon Music Player has been developed and tested on Windows 10.
 The libraries that are used for this app support Windows 10, Linux and MacOS.
 Therefore, the app should support all three platforms, but Linux and MacOS have not been tested.
 Dear PyGui currently does not support the Mac M1 platform, but it is expected that this will be supported as of Q1 2022.

 # Licenses
-The [raccoon](https://null-painter-error.itch.io/cute-raccoon-2d-game-sprite-and-animations) character is available under a Creative Commons Attribution license.
+The [raccoon](https://null-painter-error.itch.io/cute-raccoon-2d-game-sprite-and-animations) character is available under a CC BY license.
 Licenses of assets, fonts and music are a listed in the appropriate project folders.
 The software is available under the MIT license.

 # Special thanks
 A special thank you goes out to the following rockstars.